-The following table represents the tax effect of temporary differences giving rise to the net deferred tax asset established under ASC 740-10-65.
+The following table represents the tax effect of temporary differences giving rise to the net deferred tax asset established under ASC 740-10-25.

 As of December 31,

-2014 2013
+- 2015 2014

 (Amounts in thousands)

 Deferred tax assets:

-Net operating loss carryforward \$ 11,274 17,953
+Net operating loss carryforward \$ 9,755 11,274

-Discount on unearned premium reserve 3,497 3,070
+Discount on unearned premium reserve 4,014 3,497

-Unearned fees 1,047 863
+Unearned fees 1,078 1,047

-Alternative Minimum Tax carryforward 1,045 562
+Alternative Minimum Tax carryforward 1,132 1,045

-Discount on unpaid claims and claim adjustment expenses 864 830
+Discount on unpaid claims and claim adjustment expenses 806 864

-Business combination 462 -
+Business combination 496 462

-Realized capital losses 538 536
+Realized capital losses 485 538

-Allowance for doubtful accounts 280 262
+Allowance for doubtful accounts 288 280

-Net unrealized losses on investments 224
+Net unrealized losses on investments 1,581 -

+Other 3

-Total deferred tax assets 19,007 24,300
+Total deferred tax assets 19,638 19,007

 Deferred tax liabilities:

-Deferred policy acquisition costs 2,706 2,310
+Deferred policy acquisition costs 3,151 2,706

-Accrual of discount on bonds 329 348
+Accrual of discount on bonds 370 329

-Depreciation and amortization 185 223
+Depreciation and amortization 223 185

-Net unrealized gains on investments 381 -
+Net unrealized gains on investments 381

-Other 163

-Total deferred tax liabilities 3,601 3,044
+Total deferred tax liabilities 3,744 3,601

-Net deferred tax asset before valuation allowance 15,406 21,256
+Net deferred tax asset before valuation allowance 15,894 15,406

-Valuation allowance (2,850) (14,843)
+Valuation allowance (2,850)

-Net deferred tax asset \$ 12,556 6,413
+Net deferred tax asset \$ 15,894 12,556

-During 2014, the Company reduced the valuation allowance associated with the deferred tax asset by \$11,993,000, which is the change in the expectation on the utilization of the NOL carryforwards and all temporary differences.
+During 2015, the Company reduced the valuation allowance associated with the deferred tax asset by \$2,850,000, which is the change in the expectation on the utilization of the NOL carryforwards and all temporary differences resulting in no valuation allowance.
 Under ASC 740-10, positive evidence, such as taxable income over the most recent three-year period and other available objective and subjective evidence, requires management to conclude that it is "more likely than not" that a portion or all of the deferred tax benefit will be realized.
 While both objective and subjective evidence are considered, objective evidence should generally be given more weight in the analysis under ASC 740-10.
-In making the determination, the Company considered all available evidence, including the fact that the Company had estimated cumulative taxable income for the three years ended December 31, 2014 of approximately \$23,765,000.
-Based on a review of available evidence, management concluded that it is more likely than not that the Company will have future taxable income to utilize \$8,424,000 of the net operating loss carryforward prior to its expiration.
+In making the determination, the Company considered all available evidence, including the fact that the Company had estimated cumulative taxable income for the three years ended December 31, 2015 of approximately \$27,883,000.
+Based on a review of available evidence, management concluded that it is more likely than not that the Company will have future taxable income to utilize \$9,755,000 of the net operating loss carryforward prior to its expiration.
 The amount of the deferred tax benefit that may ultimately be realized could be affected by changes in tax rates, changes to applicable tax carryforward periods or other statutory or regulatory changes that may limit or impair the value thereof.
-The deferred tax valuation allowance at December 31, 2014 was \$2,850,000 (\$0.57 per share).
+The Company had no deferred tax valuation allowance at December 31, 2015.